findyourexit/figgit/README.md

 6. Select `manifest.json`.
 7. Done!
 The plugin will appear under **Plugins** → **Development** → **FigGit**.

 > [!TIP]
-> When using the plugin, you'll be given an opportunity to save your input settings, using the "Save Settings" button - this is highly recommended, as it'll make your life easier for the next time you're exporting Figma design tokens!
+> The plugin will remember your settings between sessions.
+Use the "Settings" tab to configure your repository and save your GitHub token for easy reuse.

 ## What's in this package?